rafaco/InAppDevTools/README.md

   - Select verbosity, filter results or search by keywords
   - Powered ups with links to sources, crash details, screenshots....
 - Inspect View
-  - Navigate thru the layout hierarchy and edit his properties
+  - Navigate through the layout hierarchy and edit his properties
   - Select an element directly on your view to view his properties
   - Show a grid to check alignments
   - Get distances between elements on the screen just by touching them